CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

-# Openshift Origin playbooks
+# OpenShift Origin playbooks

 These playbooks can be used to assist deploying an OpenShift Origin cluster in cPouta.
-The bulk of installation is done with the official installer playbook.
+The bulk of installation is done with the official [installer playbook](https://github.com/openshift/openshift-ansible).

+*NOTE:* This document is not a complete guide, but mostly a checklist for persons already knowing what to do or willing to learn.
+Do not expect that after completing the steps you have a usable OpenShift environment.

 ## Playbooks